ansys/pymechanical/doc/source/getting_started/wsl.rst

 On Windows 10, you can use the `wsl-windows-toolbar-launcher <https://github.com/cascadium/wsl-windows-toolbar-launcher#firewall-rules/>`_ package to launching Linux native applications directly from Windows with the standard Windows toolbar.
-Because the toolbar in Windows 11 is different, the README file for this package explains how to run the Microsoft `PowerToys <https://github.com/microsoft/PowerToys>`_ package instead.
+Because the toolbar in Windows 11 differs, the README file for this package explains how to run Microsoft's `PowerToys <https://github.com/microsoft/PowerToys>`_ package instead.

 Port forwarding on Windows 10